VirtualBox

 the bug still exists in 2.0.2 with debian etch kernel 2.6.18-6-686 host and windows guest.

-• summary changed from Raw vmdk does not work with SATA to Raw vmdk does not work with SATA -> fixed in 2.0.4.
+Summary: Raw vmdk does not work with SATARaw vmdk does not work with SATA -> fixed in 2.0.4

 Thanks for reporting it.
 Just fixed it locally.
 Unfortunately you'll have to wait for the next version.